 Due to its location in the middle of several seas, Denmark's weather is mild and climate temperate year-round, with western winds blowing warm air across most of the country.
 Additionally, Denmark's day and night temperatures don't fluctuate that much, so if you're planning to travel to this Nordic country, you won't need to pack separate outfits for day and night activities.

-Denmark's mean temperature in the coldest month, February, is 32 F (0 C) and in the warmest month of July, it's 63 F (17 C), although wind gusts and shifts in wind direction can drastically change the weather any time of year.
+Denmark's mean temperature in the coldest month, February, is 32 degrees Fahrenheit (zero degrees Celsius) and in the warmest month of July, it's 63 degrees Fahrenheit (17 degrees Celsius), although wind gusts and shifts in wind direction can drastically change the weather any time of year.

 Rain in Denmark comes on a regular basis year-round, and there are no truly dry periods, although September through November brings the wettest season.
 The annual rainfall in Denmark averages 24 inches of precipitation with Copenhagen having an average of 170 rainy days.